 For a bit more money, you get improved quality and most likely a better and more enjoyable game.

-After reading the reviews available for each of these 3 paddles, I would suggest that any of these paddles would work well for a beginner player or for someone who wants to play on occasion and not break the bank.
+After reading the reviews available for each of these 3 paddles, I would suggest that any of them would work well for a beginner player or for someone who wants to play on occasion and not break the bank.

-None of these paddles had negative reviews that were consistent and would lead me to believe that one is better or worse then the other.
+None of these paddles had negative reviews that were consistent and would lead me to believe that one is better or worse than the other.

 Just a reminder that before I selected a paddle to include in this review, I read dozens and dozens of reviews for many paddles and only included the paddles that I believed would be a good choice for the new player or the occasional player.

-I will mention that both Selkirk and HEAD are well-known brands in the pickleball paddle market and sometimes there is some comfort and benefit to knowing that a well known brand manufactured the product and will stand by their product.
+I will mention that both Selkirk and HEAD are well-known brands in the pickleball paddle market and sometimes there is some comfort and benefit to know that a well-known brand manufactured the product and will stand by their product.
 Both these paddles are a slightly higher price than the ProBetter.

-ProBetter is a smaller, lesser known paddle manufacturer.
-However, from what I can gather, they have a very good reputation and manufacturer a solid paddle suitable for the new or occasional player.
+ProBetter is a smaller, lesser-known paddle manufacturer.
+However, from what I can gather, they have a very good reputation and manufacture a solid paddle suitable for the new or occasional player.

 Pickleball Paddles for the Beginner to Intermediate Player